 Our sales agents, in-house sales representatives and claims adjustors are valuable to us and are instrumental in helping us build and maintain long-term relationships with our customers.
 Therefore, we place a strong emphasis on training our sales force.
 We provide training to both new sales agents and existing sales agents, on a monthly or quarterly basis, both offline and online.
 For new sales agents, we offer orientation courses that are designed to familiarize them with corporate culture, insurance products, and sales skills.
-For the existing sales agents, we offer on-the-job training courses that aim to enhance their sales skills and knowledge of different insurance products and develop skills to build and manage their own sales teams.
+For the existing sales agents, we offer on-the-job training courses that aim to enhance their sales skills and knowledge of various insurance products and develop skills to build and manage their own sales teams.
 Online training courses are also available on Lan Zhanggui and Fanhua RONS Livestreaming Platform, which enable sales agents to attend the courses anytime anywhere.
+We have also established an open source lecturer platform which allows insurance veterans to upload self-developed courses and viewable on fee basis.
 As part of our efforts to professionalize our sales force, we will allocate more resources to enhance training.
 With the data insight gained through digital technologies, agents will be categorized into different levels based on various criteria including their qualification, capabilities and productivity and targeted training courses will be provided to help improve their professional skills and productivity.